avigad/programming_in_lean/writing_tactics.rst

    | (t::ts) := t <|> first ts
    -- END

 It fails if none of the tactics on the list succeeds.
-Consider the example from :numref:`Chapter %s <Introduction>`:
+Consider the following example:

 .. code-block:: lean